The entrainment and energetics of turbulent plumes in a confined space: Flow energetics

 \subsection{Governing equations for energetics}

-The sources of buoyancy in this problem provide available potential energy, which is ultimately converted into either internal energy via kinetic energy dissipation or background potential energy via diapycnal mixing.

-Let $z_{*}(b,t)$ represent an adiabatic rearrangement of the fluid into the configuration possessing the minimal potential energy.
-The minimal potential energy is equal to the background potential energy \citep{LorEtel1955a}.
+Let $z_{*}(b,t)$ represent an adiabatic rearrangement of the fluid into the configuration possessing the minimal potential energy and, therefore, a monotonically increasing reference buoyancy $b_{*}(z,t)$.
+The minimal potential energy is equal to the BPE \citep{LorEtel1955a}.
 For this problem, in which $z_{*}\in [-0.5,0.5]$, the quantity $\partial z_{*}/\partial b$ corresponds to the probability density function for buoyancy.
-The histograms of the time average of $\partial z_{*}/\partial b$ for different aspect ratios shown in figure \ref{fig:pdf} demonstrate that as the domain aspect ratio increases both the variance of the global distribution of buoyancy increases and the background potential energy decreases.
-The buoyancy $\pm b_{m}$ of the upper and lower layers can be estimated from the difference between local maxima in the mean buoyancy probability density function.
+Indeed, $z_{*}$ can be obtained during a simulation by integrating the probability density function for buoyancy \citep{WinKjfm1995a}.
+The histograms of the time average of $\partial z_{*}/\partial b$ for different aspect ratios shown in figure \ref{fig:pdf} demonstrate that as the domain aspect ratio increases the variance of the global distribution of buoyancy increases.

 When non-dimensionalised, the local gravitational potential energy of the fluid is $E_{p}\equiv -bz$.
 Typically, the portion of the potential energy that is available to do work to increase the kinetic energy of the flow is computed as the volume integral of $b(z_{*}-z)$ \citep{WinKjfm1995a}.
-However, locally $b(z_{*}-z)$ is not positive definite, which motivates the definition of a suitable local available potential energy density.
+Locally, however, $b(z_{*}-z)$ is not positive definite, which motivates the definition of a suitable local APE density.
 Following \citet{ HolDjfm1981a} and \citet{ScoAjfm2014a}, we therefore consider the positive semidefinite quantity

-Physically, the definition \eqref{eq:Ea} is positive semidefinite because it accounts for both the potential energy associated with a parcel of fluid displaced from equilibrium and the potential energy associated with the corresponding displacement of the environment, as can be seen by decomposing \eqref{eq:Ea}:
+Physically, the definition \eqref{eq:Ea} is positive semidefinite because it accounts for both the potential energy associated with a parcel of fluid displaced from equilibrium and the potential energy associated with the corresponding displacement of the environment, as can be seen by decomposing \eqref{eq:Ea},